euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 choice for the following reasons:

-- it can be fully described by only three parameters, i.e.: the mean, variance and amplitude of the Gaussian (henceforth the mean, width and height of the DEM), which correspond to the dominant temperature, the degree of multithermality and the EM respectively.
+- it can be fully described by only three parameters, i.e.: the mean, variance and amplitude of the Gaussian (henceforth the peak temperature, width and height of the DEM), which correspond to the dominant temperature, the degree of multithermality and the EM respectively.
 Because of this parameterisation, a Gaussian is well-suited to this type of method and is also a useful way to describe important properties of the plasma even if it does not perfectly represent the actual distribution of temperatures;
 - other authors have typically found multithermal DEMs, but with relatively